Keep reading for some fun Olive My Love activities for preschool, pre-k, and kindergarten. These activities are sure to be a hit with your little one!

 Color matching is a great way to practice visual discrimination, which is an important building block in learning to read.

-Little ones will use the strip of hearts and pull it up or down to reveal only one heart on their mat (in this picture, it’s the orange heart!)
+Your child will use the strip of hearts and pull it up or down to reveal only one heart on their mat.
 Then they’ll find the matching color heart and color word to put on their mat.

 This activity (along with all of our freebies!) can be downloaded from the Free Activity Library.
 If you’re already a member of our email community, you can click HERE to head to the Free Activity Library, enter your password (it’s on your most current email from me), and download your copy!